Sacramentum (band): History

 Sacramentum's final album, Thy Black Destiny, was recorded in September 1998 at Los Angered Recordings, and was released on 13 April 1999.
 The recording line-up was augmented by Nicklas Andersson (also in Lord Belial), who joined the group as a permanent guitarist.
 However, the band apparently split up sometime thereafter.
 "Employing classic death metal sounds, Sacramentum strip their sound down to the basics on Thy Black Destiny, recalling old-school thrash yet still mixing it up with enough modern black metal to stay contemporary."

 In 2008 their last two albums The Coming of Chaos and Thy Black Destiny were reissued in a compilation titled Abyss of Time on Century Media Records.

-As of 2012, Anders Brolycke plays guitar with the Swedish black metal band Likblek, who released their self-tiled debut full-length album in 2010.
+As of 2012, Anders Brolycke plays guitar with the Swedish black metal band Likblek, who released their self-titled debut full-length album in 2010.

 In 2013, the band's debut album Far Away from the Sun was reissued in CD, vinyl, and picture disc by Century Media.
 The album art was rescanned by Necrolord, the music was remastered by Dan Swanö, and with a new layout by Nora Dirkling.

 The band reunited in 2019 with the lineup of Nisse, Anders and Nicklas.
 Sacramentum gave their first live performance shortly before the COVID-19 pandemic brought live music to a halt.
 They resumed live activities in 2022 with a new line-up.

 On 25 August 2025, it was announced that lead vocalist Nisse Karlén had died by suicide.
 He was 50.